Completed Projects

 In 2024, the City contracted Benesch to complete the engineering design for the installation of the signal and the City subsequently worked to procure long lead items necessary for construction.
 Consistent with the City's competitive bid process, bids were solicited on March 20, 2025.
 Seven contractors submitted valid bids with Lumin8 Transportation Technologies offering the low bid.
 Along with the low bid, the City has enjoyed a successful relationship with Lumin8 and the firm has completed several projects in satisfactory fashion for the City in the past.
 The City Council approved the bid unanimously at the May 6, 2025 regular meeting.

-This project was completed in early September, 2025.
+This project was completed in early September of 2025.

 Work for the 2024 Asphalt Reconstruction Project consists of (4) four separate projects.